davidmoten/grumpy/README.md

 ###Define the service capabilities:

+Note that this enables service discovery from wms clients but is not required for an OpenLayers WMS client like in ```wms-demo```.

 See [wms-capabilities.xml](https://github.com/davidmoten/grumpy/blob/master/wms-demo%2Fsrc%2Fmain%2Fresources%2Fwms-capabilities.xml) which should conform to the OGC WMS 1.3 schema.

 ###Create a servlet to serve the layer and capabilities: